 Touchscreen displays are primarily input-focused devices designed for direct interaction:

-- Often require external computers or media players for content
+Often require external computers or media players to display content

-- Ideal for simple annotation and basic interactivity
+Ideal for simple annotation, digital signage, and basic interactivity

 Interactive Whiteboards

-Interactive whiteboards represent a comprehensive solution combining display technology with integrated software ecosystems:
+Interactive whiteboards represent a comprehensive solution that combines display technology with integrated software ecosystems:

 | Feature | Touchscreen Display | Interactive Whiteboard |